cython/cython/docs/src/userguide/faq.rst

 **Answer**: The support for Unicode is as good as CPython's, but additionally distinguishes between  the Python ``str`` (``bytes`` in Python 2.7) and ``unicode`` (always Unicode text) string type.
 Note that there is no equivalent C type available for Unicode strings, but Cython can automatically convert (encode/decode) from and to encoded C/C++ strings (``char*`` / ``std::string``).

-There is also native support for the ``Py_UCS4`` C integer type that represents a single unicode character.
-In fact, Cython will try to infer this type for single character unicode literals, and avoid the creation of a unicode string object for them if possible.
-This is because many operations work much more efficiently (in plain C) on ``Py_UCS4`` than on unicode objects.

 See the `string tutorial <string_tutorial>`_.